skyflowapi/skyflow-js/README.md

 `format`: A string value that indicates how the reveal element should display the value, including placeholder characters that map to keys `translation` If `translation` isn't specified to any character in the `format` value is considered as a string literal.

 `translation`: An object of key value pairs, where the key is a character that appears in `format` and the value is a simple regex pattern of acceptable inputs for that character.
 Each key can only appear once.
-Defaults to `{ ‘X’: ‘[0-9]’ }`.
+Defaults to `{ 'X': '[0-9]' }`.

 **Reveal Element Options examples:**
 Example 1